Sunday – June 17, 2018

 A criterion considered in the petition process is verification of student residency.
 Students selected via the petition process are chosen based on MATC district residency, then Wisconsin nondistrict residency, followed by nonresidents, unless otherwise stated.

-Special Admission Requirements: One year high school-level or one semester college-level algebra, biology and chemistry; medical and criminal background documentation in compliance with Wisconsin's Caregiver Law.
+Special Admission Requirements: One year high school-level or one semester college-level algebra, biology and chemistry.

 Career Cluster: Health Sciences